 “Health is wealth”, has been a cliché since times immemorial.
 However, the present social constitution of our nation makes the reverse true – Wealth is Health, no wealth would translate to no health.
 While primary healthcare facilities constitute the basic right for any citizen; dwindling resources, corruption and lack of empathy make healthcare facilities in India a distant dream for the poor and underprivileged.
-The most glaring concern in this bleak scenario is the deprived health conditions of the children in these strata of society.

 Current scenario highlights the problems at two fronts – the access to healthcare and the availability of resources.
 The complexity of the problem is furthered by the ignorance of adults towards basic healthcare needs of children, like vaccination.

-Developing nations are overwhelmed by the burden of malnourishment compounded by lack of basic sanitation or potable water leading to outbreaks of various infectious diseases which turn lethal for many children.
+Developing nations are overwhelmed by the burden of malnourishment compounded by lack of basic sanitation or portable water leading to outbreaks of various infectious diseases which turn lethal for many children.
 These outbreaks are completely preventable in nature if the core problems can be eliminated.
 The development of basic infrastructure can be aided by various NGOs with aide from the public.
 Also, provision of more funds towards solving these basic issues will lead to long term improvement in the lifestyle of the underprivileged.

 Our foundation in Mumbai is taking steady and strong steps in the direction of making children in unfortunate situation learn and practice better health measures.
 Our NGO organizes regular health check- up camps and has partnered with various other charities for children for aiding children on a larger scale.
 Children belonging to low income homes in India do not get any vaccinations or medication for various diseases.
 This leads to very high infant and child mortality rate.
 The Debabrata-Auro Foundation has various health programmes which are aimed to provide medicines and other essentials to children in a systematic way.